marcoplaitano/image-to-ascii-art/README.md

 ## Example Result

-Below are shown a sample image and its text version side by side:
+Below are shown a sample image and its text version side by side.
+The ASCII text has been generated with a [width] of 600 and displayed with font size 4.

 ![demo_image]
 ![demo_ascii]